How a psychiatric visionary cracked open the neuron.

 These and other findings were gradually revealed over a steady stream of articles spanning into this millennium.
 In his relentless investigation into the learned reflex of a simple sea creature, Dr Kandel had helped crack open the secrets of the neuron, including the discovery of a two-way dialogue between the nucleus and synapse.
 Neuroscience and psychiatry would never be the same.
 His marine lab partner, in the process, gained new respect, becoming to neurobiology what fruit flies are to genetics and rats are to behavior.

-"Matisse had it right when he pointed out that life is a circle," Dr Kandel told a packed auditorium at the American Psychiatric Association’s annual meeting in Atlanta in the middle May 2005.
+"Matisse had it right when he pointed out that life is a circle," Dr Kandel told a packed auditorium at the American Psychiatric Association’s annual meeting in Atlanta in May 2005.
 In other words, if you follow your unconscious, you often find you come back to the themes that interested you in the beginning.

 In 1990, while still working on snails, Dr Kandel returned to studying mammalian hippocampal neurons, mapping out the higher memory functions in mice.
 In the lab, he was able to reverse age-related memory loss in his animals.